Sansum Clinic Hosting Talk on Advance Directives

 An advance directive gives you control over medical decisions that will be made if you ever become seriously ill or injured and are not able to speak for yourself.
 Every adult needs one.

-The Alliance for Living and Dying Well and Sansum Clinic are co-sponsoring a talk on advance directives from 5:30 to 7:30 p.m.
-Thursday, May 16 in the third-floor conference room at the Sansum Clinic at 215 Pesetas Lane in Santa Barbara.
+The Alliance for Living and Dying Well and Sansum Clinic are co-sponsoring a talk on advance directives from 10 a.m. to noon this Tuesday, Oct.
+30, at Sansum Clinic, 1225 North H St. in Lompoc.

 Attend the program and you will: